 |The frontend editor takes some time to load.||Not as many resources|

 If you're relatively new to the WordPress world, you might not know the full history of page builders and how they have come about.

-Essentially, up to a few years ago, WP could create either pages or posts.
+Essentially, up to a few years ago, WordPress could create either pages or posts.
 Both of these content items are very similar.

-They supported mostly texts and images and your run-of-the-mill website content such as video etc.
+They supported mostly text and images and your run-of-the-mill website content such as blog posts.

 If you wanted anything fancier, you had to use plugins and/or shortcodes as necessary.

 Now, shortcodes were great, because they allowed you to insert specific features and functions wherever you wanted to on a page.

 But they still had their limitations - you still had to install a bunch of different plugins to be able to achieve and use multiple different elements on a page.

 If you wanted sliders, call to action buttons, videos, image galleries, and other stuff, you had to keep adding more and more plugins.